-“Since most diseases involve the loss or damage of one tissue or organ, being able to fix that one thing, for someone who is otherwise healthy, could have a dramatic impact on their quality of life,” says Chen, who came to Boston University from the University of Pennsylvania in August and is still unpacking at his Cummington Street office.
+“Since most diseases involve the loss or damage of one tissue or organ, being able to fix that one thing, for someone who is otherwise healthy, could have a dramatic impact on their quality of life,” says Chen, who came to Boston University from the University of Pennsylvania in August 2014.
 “If we can understand the basic mechanisms of how tissues and cells regenerate, it could give us tools to broadly extend people’s lives.
 Figuring out how to ‘manufacture’ such things is important.”

 Chen says he has always been interested in trying to understand why normal cells go awry.
 As a PhD student at the Harvard-MIT Division of Health Sciences and Technology, Chen began to wonder about cells’ unfavorable responses, like degeneration, scar formation, and organ rejection.
 He thought that if he could better understand these responses and why they were occurring, he would be able to more effectively find solutions.